The Under-specified problem

 The original matrix is completely reduced.

-What remains is an Identity matrix of rank 2
+What remains is an Identity matrix of rank 2, therefore we use

 The Pseudo-inverse of the under-specified problem